hashicorp/vault/website/README.md

 ### Editing Existing Content

-There is currently an issue with hot-reload when certain editors, such as GoLand and Vim, that cause the edited page to fail loading.
+There is currently an issue with hot-reload when certain editors, such as GoLand and Vim, are used to edit content that causes the edited page to fail loading.
 This is due to "safe write" behavior in such editors which conflicts with NodeJS' file watching system.

-If you encounter a error similar to the one below, restarting the server will resolve the issue.
+If you encounter an error similar to the one below, restarting the server will resolve the issue.

 ```text
 [ error ] ./pages/docs/commands/operator/migrate.mdx